Agentless migration of VMware VMs

 Windows Server 2022Disk size limits

-System disk: The maximum capacity is 2 TiB.
+System disk: The maximum supported capacity is 2 TiB.

-Data disk: The maximum capacity is 32 TiB.
+Data disk: The maximum supported capacity is 32 TiB.

-If you use a vCenter user, the role assigned to the user for the ESXi host and VM must have the following permissions:
+If you use a vCenter user account, the associated role must have the following permissions on the ESXi host and the virtual machine:

 Datastore > Browse datastore